Phones · Resale guide

 How Much Is a Used boAt Stone 1200 Worth in India?

-A used boAt Stone 1200 speaker is worth ₹1,000 to ₹3,000 in India in 2026, depending on its condition and whether it comes with its original accessories.
-The price range is heavily influenced by the speaker’s battery health, cosmetic wear, and full functional status.
-A unit in “Like New” condition with the box and charger will fetch the higher end, while a “Fair” condition speaker with visible damage and reduced battery life will be at the lower end.
+A used boAt Stone 1200 is worth ₹700 to ₹3,200 in India in 2026, depending on its physical condition, battery health, and whether it includes original accessories.
+This range reflects a product that is typically 3-4 years old by now.
+Units in “Like New” condition with minimal wear and strong battery life fetch the higher end, while “Fair” condition units with visible scuffs and reduced battery life fall to the lower end of this spectrum.
+The presence of the original box and charging cable can also significantly impact its perceived value.

 Is the boAt Stone 1200 Still Worth It in 2026?